everything used to be just things.

 ROHINI.

 I make ads, and I’m unreasonably serious about it.
-Copywriter, brand-strategy nerd, Chennai loyalist, soft for cinema, art, and anything a person clearly fussed over.
+Brand-strategy nerd, Chennai loyalist, soft for cinema, art, and anything a person clearly fussed over.
 I learned this trick early.
 Meaning hides inside boring little things.
 I’ve spent years getting better at calling it out on purpose.
 Hire me before somebody with better taste figures it out.

 The city keeps